MIT-LCP/mimic-website/content/mimictables/callout.md

 ## `SUBMIT_WARDID`, `SUBMIT_CAREUNIT`

-`SUBMIT_WARDID` identifies the ward from which the request was submitted. `SUBMIT_CAREUNIT` indicates whether the `SUBMIT_WARDID` corresponds an ICU cost center, and if so, what type of ICU cost center.
+`SUBMIT_WARDID` identifies the ward from which the request was submitted. `SUBMIT_CAREUNIT` indicates whether the `SUBMIT_WARDID` corresponds to an ICU cost center, and if so, what type of ICU cost center.

 ## `CURR_WARDID`, `CURR_CAREUNIT`